 We are a self-administered and self-managed REIT that provides leasing, property management, development, redevelopment, acquisition and other tenant-related services for a portfolio of office, residential, retail and mixed-use properties.
 As of December 31, 2016, we owned 113 properties that contain an aggregate of approximately 17.6 million net rentable square feet and consist of 93 office properties, seven mixed-use properties, one retail property (101 properties, collectively the "Core Properties"), four development properties, three redevelopment properties and five properties classified as held for sale, (collectively, the "Properties").
-In addition, as of December 31, 2016, we owned economic interests in 14 unconsolidated real estate ventures (collectively, the "Real Estate Ventures"), seven of which own properties that contain an aggregate of approximately 8.0 million net rentable square feet of office space; two of which own 4.3 acres of undeveloped parcels of land, two of which owns an apartment complex that contains 398 units.
+In addition, as of December 31, 2016, we owned economic interests in 14 unconsolidated real estate ventures (collectively, the "Real Estate Ventures"), seven of which own properties that contain an aggregate of approximately 8.0 million net rentable square feet of office space; two of which own 4.3 acres of undeveloped parcels of land; two of which own 1.4 acres of land under active development; two of which own residential towers that contain 345 and 321 apartment units, respectively, and one of which owns an apartment complex that contains 398 units.
 As of December 31, 2016, we also owned 317 acres of undeveloped land, of which five acres were held for sale, and held options to purchase approximately 60 additional acres of undeveloped land.
 As of December 31, 2016, the total potential development that these land parcels could support, including the parcels under option, under current zoning and entitlements, amounted to an estimated 12.3 million square feet.
 The Properties and the properties owned by the Real Estate Ventures are located in or near Philadelphia, Pennsylvania; Metropolitan Washington, D.C.; Southern New Jersey; Richmond, Virginia; Wilmington, Delaware; Austin, Texas and Concord California.
-In addition to managing properties that we own, as of December 31, 2016, we were managing approximately 10.5 million net rentable area.
+In addition to managing properties that we own, as of December 31, 2016, we were managing approximately 10.5 million net rentable square feet of office and industrial properties for third parties and Real Estate Ventures.
+Unless otherwise indicated, all references in this report to square feet represent net rentable area.
 We do not have any foreign operations and our business is not seasonal.
-Our operations are not dependent on a single tenant accounted for more than 10% of our total 2016 revenue.
+Our operations are not dependent on a single tenant or a few tenants and no single tenant accounted for more than 10% of our total 2016 revenue.